Ryu-Dragon-Knight/Dragon-Knight/README.md

  2. install: install a ryu application by id
  3. uninstall: uninstall a ryu application

-TODO List
+TODO
 --------------
-1. Change from python 2.7 to python 3.4 (Done !)
+1. Support both python 2.7 and python 3.4 (Done !)
 2. Use python cmd module to implement it!(Done !)
 3. Change from socket to REST API (Done !)